Skip to main content

 Pope County, MinnesotaEutrophic

 Reno Lake sits at a C on the grading scale — not impaired, not pristine, with summer measurements that vary year to year.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 A maximum depth of 23 ft puts Reno Lake in the middle of Minnesota's depth distribution.
 With 3,809 acres of surface and 11.6 miles of shoreline, Reno Lake is a large water by Minnesota standards — recreational pressure is spread across a long shoreline.
 Among the 25 graded lakes in Pope County, Reno Lake sits at rank 9, above the county median.